Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: Generating Scatter plots

 \section{Generating Scatter plots}

-\autoref{fig:append} illustrates the process of making these scatter plots, for the sample of $M_{\rm HI}$, although the others work similarly.
+\autoref{fig:append} illustrates the process of creating these scatter plots, using $M_{\rm HI}$ as an example, although the same method applies to the other properties.
 The full distribution of all galaxies is shown in panel (a).
 This is divided into four regions.
-Region 1 is where both \simba and the ML indicated substantial \HI.
-Region 2 are galaxies that are actually Q in \simba\ but are predicted as SF by the ML.
-Region 3 has galaxies predicted as quenched by both (where the ML prediction for Q-classified galaxies is arbitrarily shown at 0), and Region 4 shows galaxies that are actually SF but are predicted as Q.
+Region 1 is where both \simba\ and the ML indicate substantial \HI.
+Region 2 shows galaxies that are Q in \simba\ but predicted as SF by the ML, basically the extreme outliers from MIG.

-From the entire \simba simulation at $z=0$, Region 1 of the panel (a) has around 99.9\% of the global $M_{\rm HI}$.
-So these misclassifications do not impact the overall \HI budget hardly at all.
-This illustrates why we will primarily be concerned with Region 1, which is shown by itself in panel (b), with a 1:1 line shown in red.
-Since the points get saturated, we instead make a heat map of probability density, shown in panel (c).
-We further show all our computed metrics in the upper left.
-In the forthcoming sections, we will assess ML performance using figures as shown in panel (c) for all quantities and redshifts.
+From the entire \simba\ simulation at $z=0$, Region 1 of panel (a) has around 99.9\% of the global $M_{\rm HI}$.
+Thus, these misclassifications do not significantly affect the overall \HI budget.
+This explains why we will primarily be concerned with Region 1, which is shown alone in panel (b), with a 1:1 line shown in red.
+Since the points become saturated, we convert to a heat map of probability density, shown in panel (c).
+We further show all computed metrics in the upper left.
+In the following sections, we assess ML performance using figures like panel (c) for all quantities and redshifts.

 \bsp